Mike's X Developer API Blog

 Implementing the Security Check (GET Request)

 X uses a Challenge-Response Check (CRC) to verify that your webhook endpoint is legitimate and secure.
-When you register a webhook URL, X will send a GET request with a crc_token
+When you register a webhook URL, X will send a GET request with a crc_token parameter.
+Your app must respond with an HMAC SHA-256 hash of that token using your consumer secret.

 Getting Your Consumer Secret